MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/finance-insights/configure-for-fin-insites.md

 ---
 # required metadata

-title: Configuration for Finance Insights (preview)
+title: Configuration for Finance insights - vesrions upto 10.0.19
-description: This topic explains the configuration steps that will enable your system to use the capabilities that are available in Finance insights.
+description: This topic explains the configuration steps that will enable your system to use the capabilities that are available in Finance insights for versions upto 10.0.19.
 author: ShivamPandey-msft
 ms.date: 11/25/2020
 ms.topic: article